Michael-Reefe/Loki.jl/README.md

 If one specifies a `plot_range` argument in the CubeFitter, a `zoomed_plots` folder will also be created with 1D spectra of each zoomed-in region that one specifies.
 These can be useful for examining the fits of certain emission lines in more detail.

 ### v.
 Parameter Maps
 If performing a full fit to each spaxel in a cube, 2D parameter maps for each model parameter will be generated in the `param_maps` directory (sorted into sub-directories based on the types of parameters) showing the spatial distribution of the parameter over the galaxy.
-The R.A. and Dec. axes are labeled and a physical scale bar showing the conversion to pc/kpc/Mpc is shown in the bottom-left corner of each plot.
-A circle the size of the FWHM of the point-spread function (PSF) is also shown in the upper-right corner of each plot.
+Physical scale bars showing the spatial extend in both arcseconds and pc/kpc/Mpc are shown in the bottom-left corner of each plot.
+A circle the size of the FWHM of the point-spread function (PSF) is also shown in the bottom-right corner of each plot.
 Finally, the color bar is shown in the right of each plot.
+The function that's used to generate these plots, `plot_parameter_map`, is highly flexible and can be used on existing figure/axes objects with the `modify_ax=(fig, ax)` keyword argument.
+The color scale can also be manually set with the `colorscale_limits=(vmin, vmax)` argument.
+The function was created this way with the intention of allowing the user flexibility to re-plot desired quantities after making adjustments and/or making a grid of subplots.
+However, by default, each quantity is plotted individually.
 Some examples for NGC 7469 are shown below.

 \*Note that all parameter maps shown below are purely for demonstrational purposes